ordinaryindustries/ReviewKit/README.md

 Twitter [@OrdinaryInds](https://www.twitter.com/ordinaryinds)

 ## Usage
-Add a ShapeProgressView and pass it a rating value.
+Add a ShapeProgressView in your view code and pass in your app's ID.
+The view will automatically fetch your app's rating when the view appears.
 ```
-@State private var value:Double = 3.3

 var body: some View {
     VStack {
-        ShapeProgressView(value: $value)
+        ShapeProgressView(appId: "12345678")
     }
 }
 ```
-The default behavior is to display the star rating as well as the rating score.
-When initalizing `ShapeProgressView` you can set the layout type with an optional property `layout`.
+The default behavior is to display the rating as a number, the rating as a set of stars, and a text line with the count of total reviews the rating is based on.
+When initalizing `ShapeProgressView` you can modify this behavior by setting the optional property `layout`.
 Options are `.full`, `.score`, and `.graphical`.
 ```
-ShapeProgressView(value: $value, layout: .full)
+ShapeProgressView(layout: .full)
 ```

 .full